-Dr. Hein completed a Post-doctoral Fellowship in Health Disparities in Underserved Populations, at the University of Illinois, Chicago, College of Nursing.
-She received her PhD and her MSN-FNP from Vanderbilt University.
-Her BA in psychology was completed at The University of Akron.
+Dr. Hein is a Fellow in the American Academy of Nursing, a Senior Fellow for Health Equity with the Atlantic Institute, Oxford, England, and completed a post-doctoral fellowship in Health Disparities in Underserved Populations, at the University of Illinois, Chicago.
+Dr. Hein received his PhD and MSN-FNP from Vanderbilt University.
+His undergraduate study was completed at The University of Akron.

-Dr. Hein teaches Nursing 226-Sociocultural Variations in Health and Illness; Nursing 700 - Theoretical and Conceptual Foundations of Nursing; and Nursing 801 – Theory Analysis in Nursing Science.
+Dr. Hein has taught Nursing 700 - Theoretical and Conceptual Foundations of Nursing; NURS 779 – Health Policy; NURS 791 – Seminar in Clinical Nursing Research; and Nursing 801 – Theory Analysis in Nursing Science.

 Research (Concept Areas)

-Dr. Hein’s dissemination activities have included presentations at local, regional, national and international professional conferences as well as presentation of findings to collaborating agencies and community stakeholders.
+Dr. Hein’s dissemination activities have included presentations at local, regional, national, and international professional conferences as well as to collaborating agencies and community stakeholders.